divyaramamoorthy/divyaramamoorthy.github.io/content/blogs/010925_bayesian_optimization.md

 ## Limitations of Bayesian Optimization

 One significant limitation of Bayesian Optimization is the trade-off between cost and time.
 The approach requires multiple iterative steps, which can extend timelines.
 If the design-build-test cycle is lengthy, the time cost may outweigh the financial savings.
-Factors to consider include the duration of each experimental round, the cost per sample, the size of the design space, and the distance from the target.
+Factors to consider include the duration of each experimental round, the cost per sample, and the size of the design space.

 ## Conclusion